Santo Niño de Cebú: The Hubò rite

-The Sinulog procession includes dancing and fiesta in reverence of Santo Nino.
-Above, a Sinulog participant carrying a copy of the Santo Nino statue.
+The Sinulog procession includes dancing and fiesta to revere Santo Niño.
+Above, a Sinulog dancer carries a copy of the statue.

 The festival officially ends on the Friday after the Holy Child's feast day, and it is marked with the traditional Hubò (Cebuano, "undress") rite.
 During a Mass, the basilica's priests and sacristans ceremoniously and reverently strip the Santo Niño of its festal vestments and regalia.

-There is a strict order of divesting the icon: first the crown is removed, followed by the orb and sceptre; then the cape; then the sash and tunic, and finally, the inner garments.
+There is a strict order of divesting the icon: first the crown is removed, followed by the orb and sceptre; then the cape; then the sash and tunic, and finally, the undergarments.
 The priest recites a short petition before each removal, which is marked with a festive drum roll.
 The priest then chants “Christe exaudi nos” (Latin, “Christ, graciously hear us”), taken from the Litany of the Saints.

 The priest then raises the icon for veneration, carefully dips it in a basin of scented water four times, and wipes it dry.
-He then dresses it in a plainer set of robes, and replaces the regalia in reverse order of divestiture.
+He then dresses it in a plainer set of robes, and replaces the regalia in reverse order of divestment.
 Upon replacing each item, he intones a prayer and leads the congregation in singing the refrain of the Laudes Regiæ: “Christus Vincit; Christus Regnat; Christus, Christus Imperat” (“Christ Conquers; Christ Reigns; Christ Commands”).
-Drum rolls then announce the moment as the insignia are placed.
+Drum rolls then announce when the insignia are placed.

-The rite is explained as highlighting Christ's humility, and on the part of the individual believer, it should inspire internal, spiritual conversion.
-It was only in 1990 when the Augustinian priests caring for the icon first made the rite public.
+The rite is explained as highlighting Christ's humility, and on the part of the individual believer, as inspiring an internal, spiritual conversion.
+It was only in 1990 when the Augustinian priests caring for the icon first made this rite public.
 The Hubò Mass is now held on the Friday after the feast day at the Pilgrim Center outside the basilica, and the Masses following generally mark the end of the festivities.